chinamike65/hugo-tuolesi/content/book1/book1en.md

 After cultivating the Speech Blessing Mantra, ordinary right and wrong can be turned into mantras.

-Rako Rinpoche said: "I don't have so much extravagance to make right and wrong into a mantra, I don't ask for this, I just ask that if I practice the Speech Blessing Mantra and eat onions, garlic, animal tongues, etc., it won't interfere with the ability of mantras. it is good."
+Rako Rinpoche said: "I don't have so much extravagance to make right and wrong into a mantra, I don't ask for this, I just ask that if I practice the Speech Blessing Mantra and eat onions, garlic, animal tongues, etc., it won't interfere with the ability of mantras.
+It is good."

 Rako Rinpoche also said: "If the Speech Blessing Mantra is well cultivated, gossip can be turned into a mantra."

 Master Qiongwu once said that "mantra can be increased tens of millions of times", which means that after practicing the blessing, the number of mantras recited will increase, the merit will increase, and the increase will multiply millions of times; After the Speech Blessing Mantra, the mantra will not be hindered by external forces; "Voice can attract thousands of people", if you practice well, ordinary words or unintentional jokes, no matter from which point of view, every one sounds very good.
 It makes sense, and I think this sentence has the effect of reminding everyone; "All sounds become mantras."

 If you practice good language and blessings, all sounds and gossip will become mantras, and even the sound of coughing will become a mantra, which is really incredible.

 To cultivate the Speech Blessing Mantra method, you must first recite the following rituals with me: ah () on the tongue of the self-respect, the character ah turns into a full moon disk, the white om () character appears on the moon disk, the om character is surrounded by vowels, and the white color is clockwise.
 Arranged, there are consonant mantras on the outside, the red is arranged counterclockwise, the mantra of Dependent Origination is surrounded by the outside, the blue is arranged clockwise, the mantra is released and brought back, the blessing of the Guru Three Jewels, the deity protector of the Arhat force, the holy language man and the blessing of heaven Force, earth, water, fire, wind, cosmic force, om () ah () hum () and three mantras, white, red, yellow (blue) light and seven treasures, and eight kinds of mascots, all things are integrated into the word om.

 What does it mean?
 When you want to practice "Speech Blessing Mantra", you have to become your own deity.

-If your deity is Tara, visualize yourself becoming Tara; if your deity is Avalokitesvara, visualize yourself as Avalokitesvara.
+If your deity is Tara, visualize yourself becoming Tara.
+If your deity is Avalokitesvara, visualize yourself as Avalokitesvara.

 Usually, we visualize ourselves becoming a Vajrasattva — a single Vajrasattva.